ktorch/ktorch/docs/tensors.rst

    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor

+Alternate form using an input tensor to supply size, i.e. size will be derived from the input tensor, similar to PyTorch creation function `torch.ones_like <https://pytorch.org/docs/stable/torch.html#torch.ones_like>`_.

 .. function:: tensor(mode;in-tensor) -> ptr

 .. function:: tensor(mode;in-tensor;options) -> ptr

    | Create a tensor given mode and input tensor whose size will be used to create new tensor, along with optional tensor attribute(s).
-Similar to PyTorch creation functions, e.g. `torch.ones_like <https://pytorch.org/docs/stable/torch.html#torch.ones_like>`_.

-   :param sym mode: one of ```zeros``, ```ones``, ```empty`` :param :ref:`api-pointer <pointers>` in-tensor: pointer to pre-allocated tensor, size will determine size of newly created tensor.
-Device, data type and layout also default to those of the input tensor but will be overwritten by explicit options given in last argument.
+   :param sym mode: one of ```zeros``, ```ones``, ```empty``
+   :param in-tensor: an :ref:`api-pointer <pointers>` to a previously allocated tensor -- its size will determine size of newly created tensor.
+Device, data type and layout also default to those of the input tensor but can be overwritten by explicit options given in last argument.
    :param sym options: one or more symbols for device, data type, layout, gradients, e.g. ```cuda`` or ```cuda:0`` ```long`` ```grad``
    :return: An :ref:`api-pointer <pointers>` to the allocated tensor

+Alternate form using an output tensor instead of options that control type, device, etc.

 .. function:: tensor(mode;size;out-tensor) -> null
    :param sym mode: one of ```zeros``, ```ones``, ```empty``